 The netting of Precious Metals settlements is encouraged.
 Where used by Market Participants, a process of settling payments on a net basis should be supported by appropriate bilateral documentation.
 Such netting may be bilateral or multilateral.

+Market Participants should be cognizant of, and manage, the additional risks presented by the physical settlement of Precious Metals, a non-exhaustive list of which would include:

+Warehousing;

+Transportation; and

+Delivery capability and capacity.

 POST Principle 6 – Market Participants should utilise Standing Settlement Instructions (SSIs)